 We are asked this question many times at Scoosh.

-First of all there are many factors that determine a websites Google ranking.
+First of all, there are many factors that determine a websites Google ranking.

-There is a perception that a website that has a lot of pages will automatically rank higher than a website with a lot less.
+There is a perception that if a website that has a lot of pages will automatically rank higher than a website with a lot less.

-Matt Cutts explains this in more detail
+Matt Cutts (from Google) explains this in more detail

-Does site speed affect my websites ranking?
+Does my websites’ speed affect my websites ranking?

 In a word, yes.